lurks beneath stones in cold water

 Diet

-Larvae are aquatic, feeding on algae, detritus, and small aquatic insects.
-Adults are short-lived and may feed on algae or not feed.
-Larvae live under stones in fast-flowing, cold streams.
+Larvae feed on algae detritus and small aquatic insects.
+Adults may feed on algae or not feed.

 Habitat